 This is why it’s no surprise that when I watched the Disney smash hit, Moana, my first thoughts were: “How true is this story?”, “Is this really what Pacific Islanders believe?”, and “Has the true story been mutilated in order to sell more box office tickets?”

-I have always been in awe of cultures that centre around faith and a deep respect for human life and nature.
-That is just one of the reasons why I have always been fascinated by the Japanese culture, (and hope to visit one day), and why Hawaii stole my heart.
+I’ve always been in awe of cultures that centre around faith and a deep respect for human life and nature.
+That‘s just one of the reasons why I’ve always been fascinated by the Japanese culture, (and hope to visit one day), and why Hawaii stole my heart.

 What is the story of Moana?

 Thought to be set within Samoa, the story of Moana centres around a female Pacific Islander (the first central Disney character to ever have this description) who wishes to explore the world by sea.

-Crossing the barrier reef has long since been a taboo within her hometown, but she is a traveller and a wayfinder through and through.
+Crossing the barrier reef has long since been a taboo within her hometown, but she‘s a traveller and a wayfinder through and through.

-Some say Te Fiti is a personalization of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
+Some say Te Fiti is a personalisation of the island of Tahiti, which is also pan Polynesian for “a faraway place”.
 This to me seems like a fair analysis.

-Now, I do not wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
-If you have yet to watch Moana and want to know more, well then, you will just have to watch it.
+Now, I don’t wish to go into too much more detail on the plot as I’m not interested in producing any spoilers.
+If you have yet to watch Moana and want to know more, well then, you’ll just have to watch it.

 How much research went into the Disney movie Moana?

-Since being criticised of being a little “racist” after producing Aladdin in 1992, Disney have fought hard to banish that image over the years to produce movies based on cultures from all around the world with plenty of research behind them.
+Since being criticised of being a little “racist” after producing Aladdin in 1992, Disney has fought hard to banish that image over the years to produce movies based on cultures from all around the world with plenty of research behind them.

 In response to these previous criticisms, the corporation admitted that their research for Aladdin consisted of a sole visit to a Saudi Arabian exposition at the Convention Center in Los Angeles – hardly what you could call groundbreaking cultural research.